The Bank Dick: Plot

-In a somewhat frowsy home in Lompoc, hard-drinking, henpecked family man, Egbert Sousé has strained relations with his slattern wife and waspish mother-in-law over his drinking, smoking and habit of taking money from the piggy bank of his youngest daughter, Elsie Mae and replacing it with IOUs.
-Sousé prefers to spend his days reading detective stories and patronizing his favorite saloon, the Black Pussy Cat Café, run by Joe Guelpe.
-Sousé is on his way to the saloon when Elsie Mae bounces a ketchup bottle off of his head; Sousé attempts to hit her with a potted palm tree but is interrupted when his eldest daughter Myrtle introduces him to Og Oggilby, her fiancé, who is employed as a bank teller.
+In a somewhat frowsy home in Lompoc, Egbert Sousé (soused), a hard-drinking, henpecked family man, has strained relations with his slattern wife and waspish mother-in-law over his drinking, smoking and habit of taking money from the piggy bank of his youngest daughter, Elsie Mae and replacing it with IOUs.
+Sousé prefers to spend his days reading detective stories and patronizing his favorite saloon, the Black Pussy Cat Café and Snack Bar, run by Joe Guelpe.
+Sousé is on his way to the saloon when Elsie Mae bounces a ketchup bottle off of his head; Sousé attempts to hit her with a potted palm tree but is interrupted when Myrtle, his eldest daughter arrives and introduces him to her fiancé, Og Oggilby, who is employed as a bank teller.

-At the Black Pussy Cat Café, film producer Mackley Q Greene is vexed when A. Pismo Clam, the director of a movie being filmed in town, goes on a bender.
-When Sousé brags about having directed silent film comedians, Greene offers him the directing job.
+At the Black Pussy Cat Café and Snack Bar, film producer Mackley Q Greene is vexed when A. Pismo Clam (Pismo clam), the director of a movie being filmed in town, goes on a bender.
+When Sousé brags about having directed great silent film comedians, Greene offers him the directing job.
 Later, the Lompoc Bank where Og works, is robbed and Sousé is mistakenly credited with catching Loudmouth McNasty, one of the two robbers.
 Mr. Skinner, the president of the bank, rewards Sousé by giving him a job as the bank's "special officer," a bank detective ("dick").